 The following attractions and sites are all owned and operated by the Church of Jesus Christ of Latter-day Saints.

 Historic Salt Lake Temple Renovation

-Complete Details From The Mormon Newsroom.org The Temple and Temple Square Has Officially Closed for Four ( 4 ) Years - Complete Renovation
+Complete Details From The Mormon Newsroom.org The Temple and Temple Square Has Officially Closed for Five ( 5 ) Years - Complete Renovation

-Church President Russell M. Nelson announced the pioneer-era temple will remain closed for approximately four years while undergoing a major structural and seismic renovation.
-The temple is expected to reopen in 2024 with a public open house.
+Church President Russell M. Nelson announced the pioneer-era temple will remain closed for approximately five years while undergoing a major structural and seismic renovation.
+The temple is expected to reopen in 2025 with a public open house.